Astrocaryum standleyanum

-Astrocaryum standleyanum is a species of palm known by many common names, including chumba wumba, black palm, chonta, chontadura, coquillo, palma negra, pejibaye de montaña, güerre, güérregue, güinul, mocora, pucaishchi (Chachi), and chunga (Emberá).
-It is native to Central and South America, where its distribution extends from Nicaragua to Ecuador.
+Astrocaryum standleyanum, commonly known as the black palm or chunga, is a species of palm native to Central and South America, where its distribution extends from Costa Rica to Ecuador.
 It is most common in central Panama, even becoming abundant in the tropical forests around the Panama Canal, but in general it is not a common plant.

 Description

-This palm grows up to 15 to 20 meters tall, therefore, up to 20 meters tall.
+This palm grows up to 15 to 20 meters tall.
 The trunk diameter is up to 18 to 25 centimeters.
 It is covered densely in sharp, flattened black spines up to 20 centimeters long.
 The leaf stalks and leaf edges and the peduncles bearing the fruit clusters have smaller spines.
 One plant is topped with about 15 mature leaves at a time.
 The pinnate frond is up to 4 meters long and typically palm-like in appearance.
 It has many leaflets arranged irregularly, clustered and angled.
 The underside is glaucous.
 A mature, expanded leaf lasts for about 4.5 years, and the plant grows 3 to 5 new leaves per year.
 The trunk is patterned with the marks of leaves that have fallen away.
 The spines are distributed between these leaf scars on the trunk.
 The plant becomes reproductively mature at 9 to 10 years of age.
 Flowering occurs during the rainy season.
 The inflorescence of tiny white flowers grows upright, then bends and hangs as the fruits develop.
 The fruiting season is in March through June, during which time a mature plant produces about 6 clusters of fruit.
 The cluster is a hanging spadix, which contains about 500 fruits in optimal conditions.
 In leaner times a spadix might have only 100 or so.
 The fruit is made up of a seed up to 3 centimeters wide coated in pulpy, orange flesh.
 One fruit weighs about 25 grams.